scenerystack/community/docs/reference/api/scenery/PaintSVGState.md

 # PaintSVGState

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/PaintSVGState.js](https://github.com/phetsims/scenery/blob/main/js/display/PaintSVGState.js) for the most up-to-date information.

 ## Overview

 Handles SVG &lt;defs&gt; and fill/stroke style for SVG elements (by composition, not a trait or for inheritance).